Question for SU(5) x SU(5) string unification: Introduction

-which is an additional bond to the RGEs.
-In this way, the parameter space for the string scale by the unification coupling could be quite constrained.
-Thus, instead of these two independent parameters, in string theory it is reflected in only one parameter of freedom, that could be a parametrization among $\Lambda$ and $\alpha_{\mathrm{string}}$.
+with $\gamma \approx 0.577$ being the Euler constant.
+Notice that the Eq.~(\ref{a_string2}) only makes sense at the unification scale for the usual gauge couplings.
+Thus, instead of two independent parameters in GUT, $\Lambda$ and $\alpha_U$, in string theory there is only one parameter which relates $\Lambda$ and $\alpha_{\mathrm{st}}$.

-In this paper we study this issue even without introduction of complete scalar structure since the parameter space is set univocally by low-energy multiplets content in non-SUSY and in SUSY cases, by SM and MSSM, respectively.
-This paper has been organized as follows: in Sec.~\ref{sec:cano} we introduce the canonical unification and the new analysis that is suitable for the string unification; in Sec.~\ref{sec:su5su5} the $\mathsf{SU(5)_{L}\times SU(5)_{R}}$ theory is introduced; in Sec.~\ref{sec:problems} we address the problems concerning the coupling constants at one-loop and two-loop levels for standard and SUSY theories; in Sec.~\ref{sec:adj} we discuss the inclusion of the adjoint $\mathsf{SU(5)_{L}}$ subgroup in non-SUSY and in SUSY theories; in Sec.~\ref{sec:pheno} some phenomenological implications are presented; finally the conclusions and the summary are subject of Sec.~\ref {sec:conclusions}.
+In this paper we study this parametrization despite of the introduction of complete scalar sector.
+The parameter space is set univocally by low-energy multiplets in the non-SUSY and in the SUSY schemes, by the unification of SM and MSSM, respectively.
+This paper has been organized as follows: in Sec.~\ref{sec:cano} we introduce the canonical unification and the new analysis that is suitable for the string unification; in Sec.~\ref{sec:su5su5} the general aspects of the $\mathsf{SU(5)_{L}\times SU(5)_{R}}$ theory are introduced; in Sec.~\ref{sec:problems} we address the problems that concerns to the coupling constants at one-loop and two-loop levels; in Sec.~\ref{sec:adj} we discuss the inclusion of the adjoint $\mathsf{SU(5)_{L}}$ subgroup in non-SUSY and in SUSY theories and show some examples; in Sec.~\ref{sec:pheno} phenomenological implications are discussed; finally the summary and conclusions are the subjects of Sec.~\ref {sec:conclusions}.